swilgosz/hanamimastery/data/episodes/18-hanami-actions-basics.md

 #### Validating params

-Having access to the parameters is great, but there may be a chance you'd like to validate the input parameters incoming to your enpoints.
+Having access to the parameters is great, but there may be a chance you'd like to validate the input parameters incoming to your endpoints.

-Applications may be much more complicated than CRUD-based resource updating projects, and therefore, Hanami allows to validate parameters without coupling validations to persistence layer of your app.
+Applications may be much more complicated than CRUD-based resource updating projects, and therefore, Hanami allows you to validate parameters without coupling validations to the persistence layer of your app.

 To Validate params, use the `params` method, defining the expected parameters schema inside.